asreview/asreview-makita/README.md

   --platform PLATFORM                       Platform to run jobs: Windows, Darwin, Linux.
 Default: the system of rendering templates.
   --n-runs N_RUNS                           Number of runs.
 Default: 1.
   --overwrite                               Automatically accepts all overwrite requests.
   --classifier CLASSIFIER                   Classifier to use.
-Default: nb.
+Default: svm.
   --feature-extractor FEATURE_EXTRACTOR     Feature_extractor to use.
 Default: tfidf.
   --querier QUERIER                         Query strategy to use.
 Default: max.
   --balancer BALANCE_STRATEGY               Balance strategy to use.
-Default: double.
+Default: balanced.
   --n-query n_query                         Number of instances per query.
 Default: 1.
   --n-stop n_stop                           The number of label actions to simulate.
 Default will stop simulating when all relevant records are found.
 ```